 - April – June

 - October – December

-The candidates are allowed to appear in the FE exam once during any of the above-mentioned FE exam schedules.
+Candidates are allowed to appear in the FE exam once during any of the above-mentioned FE exam schedules.
 In simple words, you have two scenarios here:

-- Worst case scenario – If you appear for your FE exam in July and fail to crack it, you need to wait for the next window till October.
+- Worst case scenario – If you appear for your FE exam in July and fail to crack it, you will need to wait for the next window till October.